 From Christmas to New Year, gulasch would be shared amongst Thomas’ family and at Austrian Christmas Markets.
 Now, he’s thrilled to share it with the foodies in Vancouver.
 For a hearty, warming, home-cooked meal, Das Gulasch Haus hits all of the spots.

-The Captain and the Chef, aka Chris and Tina, jumped at the chance to join the Vancouver Christmas Market this year.
 German chef, Tina, spent months honing a traditional spätzle recipe – a type of pillowy egg noodle, covered with a choice of three different sauces.

 Of course, we had to try all three!
 From the traditional Cheese and Caramelized Onion, to the rich and creamy Mushroom, to the extremely untraditional Curry, you can’t go wrong!
-Accompanied by a traditional German cucumber salad, the Spätzle Haus is already firm favourite at the Vancouver Christmas Market.
+Accompanied by a traditional German cucumber salad, the Spätzle Haus is a firm favourite at the Vancouver Christmas Market.

 With the Christmas village feel and authentic offerings in abundance, the Vancouver Christmas Market is a must this holiday period.
 Come with an empty stomach, clear a space in the cupboard for a classic German stein souvenir, and strap in for full-on holiday fun!